 When you arrive at the correct address, you notice that although the office building is tucked away from the road, there is a visible sign directing visitors where to turn in.
 After following the signs and instructions for visitor parking, already specified in last night’s email and reinforced on-site, you park your car and head toward the front entrance.

 A friendly face greets you at the reception desk and points you in the direction of the sign-in tablet before offering coffee or water.
 The receptionist steps away to speak with a colleague, but fortunately, the way to the bathroom is clearly marked.
 Meanwhile, the visitor management software notified your business contact of your arrival, so when you return from the (clean and well-stocked) bathroom, she is there ready to greet you.

 When you arrive at the meeting room, digital signage displays upcoming reservations and the conference room name.
 Bagels and coffee are waiting inside for you on the table, and all AV and tech equipment is ready beforehand, allowing you to jump right into the meeting without delays.
 After a professional presentation, you ultimately decide to give the software company your business.

 A smooth and professional experience for all guests entering your building requires careful planning, attention to detail, and a thoughtful combination of many moving parts.
-But investing your company’s time, effort, and budget into creating an outstanding first impression can pay dividends in the future, especially for customer-facing businesses.
+But investing your company’s time, effort, and budget into creating an outstanding first impression with modern visitor management software can pay dividends in the future, especially for customer-facing businesses.